jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Secondary legislation
 (3B) An Order in Council under subsection (3) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 Overriding effect
-(4) Despite anything in this Act, except subsection (5), or section RF 11C (Interest paid by non-resident companies to non-residents) or (5B) or section BG 1 or GB 54 (which relate to tax avoidance) or, or in any other Inland Revenue Act or the Official Information Act 1982 or the Privacy Act 2020, a double tax agreement has effect in relation to—
+(4) Despite anything in this Act, except the provisions listed in subsection (4B), or in any other Inland Revenue Act or the Official Information Act 1982 or the Privacy Act 2020, a double tax agreement has effect in relation to—
   (a) income tax:
   (b) any other tax imposed by this Act:
-  (c) the exchange of information that relates to a tax, as defined in paragraphs (a)﻿(i) to (v) of the definition of tax in section 3 of the Tax Administration Act 1994.
+  (c) the exchange of information that relates to a tax, as defined in paragraph (a)﻿(i) to (v) of the definition of tax in section 3(1) of the Tax Administration Act 1994.
+Provisions
+(4B) The provisions of this Act referred to in subsection (4) are— (a) subsection (4C):
+  (b) subsection (5):
+  (c) subsection (5B):
+  (d) section BG 1 (Tax avoidance):
+  (e) section GB 54 (Arrangements involving establishments):
+  (f) section RF 11C (Interest paid by non-resident companies to non-residents).
+Exclusion: multinational top-up tax
+(4C) A double tax agreement does not have effect in relation to multinational top-up tax unless the double tax agreement expressly provides otherwise.
 Agreement for recovery of tax
 (5) An agreement that provides for the recovery of unpaid tax is subject to Part 10A of the Tax Administration Act 1994.
 Foreign account information-sharing agreements